-Risks in Relation to Asset-backed and Mortgage-backed Securities
+Risks in Relation to Asset-backed and Mortgage-backed Securities commercial paper ("ABCP").

-Asset-backed securities are debt obligations that are backed by pools of consumer or business loans.
-Some asset-backed securities are short-term debt obligations, called asset-backed commercial paper ("ABCP").
 Mortgage-backed securities are debt obligations backed by pools of mortgages on commercial or residential real estate.
 If there are changes in the market perception of issuers of these types of securities, or in the creditworthiness of the parties involved, then the value of the securities may be affected.
 In the case of ABCP, there is an additional risk that there may be a mismatch in timing between the cash flow of the underlying assets backing the security and the repayment obligation of the security upon maturity.
 In the case of mortgage-backed securities, there is also the risk that there may be a drop in the interest rates charged on the mortgages, a mortgagor may default on its obligations under a mortgage or there may be a drop in the value of the property secured by the mortgage.